civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 3. Check the value of `PARK_NAME`.
 Now that it's been declared and assigned, we can get its value.

 4. Check the value of `ROLLER_COASTER_MINIMUM_HEIGHT`.
 Again we get an error.
 Because this constant was declared within a module, we can't access it directly.
+Its _scope_ is inaccessible.

 5. Check the value of `RideHeightChecker::ROLLER_COASTER_MINIMUM_HEIGHT`.
-Because we defined this constant within the `RideHeightChecker`, we can go through that module to access it, making use of the namespace operator, `::`.
+Because we defined this constant within the `RideHeightChecker` module, we can go _through_ that module to access it, making use of the namespace operator, `::`.

 6. Exit IRB.